Using the Library

 - about Learn how the Center for Primary Research and Training (CFPRT) pairs scholars with UCLA Library Special Collections projects that match their passions and interests.

 - about UCLA's Center for Oral History Research collects oral history interviews related to the history the Los Angeles metropolitan region and Southern California on the whole.

 - about University Archives, a division of UCLA Library Special Collections, is the official repository for non-current UCLA records.

-- about The Library provides fellowships for on-site graduate-level, post-doctoral or independent research with our unique holdings.
+- about The Library provides funding for on-site graduate-level, post-doctoral or independent research with Library Special Collections materials.

 - default Locate books, journal articles, course reserves and other content at UCLA, other UC schools and beyond.

 - default The Digital Library houses UCLA's rare and unique collections online.
 Users can search and browse high-resolution digitized books, ephemera, images and artifacts.